peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  result.
-If <code>HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags), except that this function will never add the FlagRounded and <code>FlagInexact</code> flags (the only difference between this and RoundToExponentExact).
+If <code>HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags), except that this function will never add the
+ <code>FlagRounded</code> and <code>FlagInexact</code> flags (the only
+ difference between this and RoundToExponentExact).
 Can be null, in which case the default rounding mode is HalfEven.

 **Returns:**